 Employees may gripe about having to change their passwords frequently, but being vigilant about password security will protect you, especially if you allow remote access to data.
 Enact strong password requirements.
 It is no longer recommended to update passwords every 90 days.
 To learn more, download our updated Password Policy Guide For Small Business.

-If you need help assessing your data security systems in the greater Toronto area, TUCU can help.
-Established in 2003, we offer IT Consulting, IT Audits, IT Upgrades and IT Support Services.
-No matter what the size or nature of your business, we can help you ensure your data is better protected.
+Cyber Security Consulting in Toronto ON: If you need help assessing your IT security systems in the greater Toronto area, TUCU can help.
+Established in 2003, we offer IT security consulting, remediation and support services.
+Please call us today for a free consultation to discuss your needs and how we can help.